tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. The directory where the output of the second-level analysis is to be written to.
 If this directory does not already exist it will be created by the program.
 3. The hemisphere on which the analysis should be conducted.
 Enter either l (left) or r (right).
 4. An optional name of a covariate-of-no-interest, as listed in the SnPM input file in the working directory.
-Either press enter to continue without using a nuisance covariate, or enter the name of a covariate textfile, such as MFD or nOutliers.
+Either press enter to continue without using a nuisance covariate, or enter the name of a covariate, e.g. MFD or nOutliers.
 5. An optional explicit mask file to use for the second-level analysis, as listed in the working directory.
 Enter GRAND_Inclusive_FOV_Mask_REST.nii to use the across-studies inlusive grey matter mask.